izlatin/boomer/README.md

 | scale_friction | How quickly the zoom slows down after scrolling    |
 | offset_x       | Offset for the screenshot (pixels on the right)    |
 | offset_y       | Offset for the screenshot (pixels on top)          |

+If you have a KDE Plasma panel that places all windows with an offset by default, you can find its thickness in pixels and put it into the Boomer config, so that it shifts the overlay properly.

 ## Experimental Features Compilation Flags